 Visit the CMU Vaccine page to learn more.

 Researchers were not starting from scratch when they learned about SARS-CoV-2, the virus that causes COVID-19.
 Scientists have been studying coronaviruses for over 50 years and they had existing data on the structure, genome and life cycle of this type of virus.

 According to the CDC, the COVID-19 vaccines being used have gone through rigorous studies to ensure they are as safe as possible.
 Systems that allow CDC to watch for safety issues are in place across the entire country.

-The U.S. Food and Drug Administration (FDA) has granted Emergency Use Authorizations for COVID-19 vaccines that have been shown to meet rigorous safety criteria and be effective as determined by data from the manufacturers and findings from large clinical trials.
+These vaccines have been shown to meet rigorous safety criteria and be effective as determined by data from the manufacturers and findings from large clinical trials.
 Watch a video describing the emergency use authorization.

 What about the safety of the J&J vaccine?

 We know the pause in distribution of this vaccine gave rise to important questions about safety.

 Since the April 13, 2021 announcement, the CDC and FDA partnered to complete a thorough safety review of the J&J vaccine.
 They conducted extensive outreach to providers and clinicians to discuss the extremely rare incidence of blood clots that had been reported.